0xb77a9/Tina/README.md

 - The Last 15 (Deleted & Edited) Message Content *IF THE SNIPE COMMAND IS ENABLED*

 To contact the developer about deleting your server/user data or any other questions/suggestions:
-Ypu can contact us through Discord in Tina's support server or through me personally (BETA#0999), or by emailing tina.discord.bot@gmail.com.
+You can contact us through Discord in Tina's support server or through me personally (BETA#0999), or by emailing tina.discord.bot@gmail.com.
 Note that deletion requests can take from 1 day up to 7 days